Get ad-free recipes! Join the PWWB Cooking Club

 Instructions

-1. Shumai prep: For easiest prep, start by measuring & preparing shumai ingredients according to the Ingredients List, above (e.g. slice green onions, dice mushrooms, chop water chestnuts, measure liquid ingredients, etc.).
-To prepare the slurry, simply whisk it together in a small bowl or liquid measuring cup (I typically combine the cornstarch/potato starch & water in a jar & vigorously shake to combine).
+1. Shumai prep: For easiest assembly, start by prepping all your ingredients (slice green onions, dice mushrooms, chop water chestnuts, and measure liquids).
+To make the slurry, whisk together the cornstarch and water in a small bowl or shake in a jar until fully combined.
 Set aside.Pork shumai ingredients are arranged atop a creamy white textured surface: ground pork, cornstarch slurry, sesame oil, green onions, dried shiitake mushrooms, water chestnuts, oyster sauce, soy sauce, granulated sugar, white pepper, and round wonton wrappers.

-2. Prepare the pork shumai filling: Place the ground pork in a large mixing bowl, pouring the cornstarch slurry & sesame oil over top.
-Using your hands, mix to combine very well, until the pork has a sticky appearance.
-Add in the remaining shumai filling ingredients (green onions, mushrooms, water chestnuts, oyster sauce, soy sauce, sugar, & white pepper).
-Using your hands, mix to combine very well, until everything is evenly combined.
-Set aside for shumai dumpling assembly, or store in an airtight container in the refrigerator for up to 2 days.
+2. Prepare the pork filling: Add the ground pork to a large bowl.
+Pour the cornstarch slurry and sesame oil over the pork and mix thoroughly with your hands until the mixture turns sticky.
+Add the green onions, mushrooms, water chestnuts, oyster sauce, soy sauce, sugar, and white pepper.
+Mix again until evenly combined.
+Set aside for assembly or store in an airtight container in the fridge for up to 2 days.

 Notes

-• Steamer pot set up for steamed dumplings: The only special equipment you need to make steamed shumai dumplings at home is a steamer pot.
-If you don’t yet have one, there are plenty of options!
-Mom uses a wonderful stainless steel steamer pot similar to this one, which she’s used for years.
-I opt for bamboo steamer baskets, which fit really well in my Staub Dutch ovens.
-Our Place, also sells spruce steamer baskets that are designed to fit their popular Always Pan
+• Steamer set up: You’ll need a steamer to cook shumai at home, but there are lots of options!
+My mom uses a classic stainless steel steamer pot similar to this one.
+I prefer bamboo steamer baskets, which nest perfectly in my Staub Dutch ovens.
+Our Place also makes spruce steamer baskets designed for their Always Pan

-• Storage & Reheating: Leftover steamed pork shumai will keep, stored in an airtight container in the refrigerator, for 3-4 days.
-Reheat in the microwave until warmed through.
+• Storage and Reheating: Steamed shumai will keep in an airtight container in the fridge for 3–4 days.
+Reheat gently in the microwave until warmed through.

 Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!